Rules & Regulations

 3. The Association is not responsible for mistakes made by a contractor.

-1. Rules and regulations may be amended, revised, and published from time to time as approved by the Board of Directors.
-Any modification of the Rules & Regulations shall be effective upon their passage by the Board.
+1. Rules and Regulations may be amended, revised, and published from time to time as approved by the Board of Directors.
+Any modification of the Rules and Regulations shall be effective upon their passage by the Board.

 2. The Association reserves the right to make exceptions, suspensions, or modifications of any of these Rules and Regulations in special cases, without notice, when the Board of Directors finds such action to be necessary.